Deep Neck Infections: Causes and Treatments

 Predisposing Factors

-Individuals with compromised immune systems, such as those with diabetes, HIV, or undergoing immunosuppressive therapy, are at increased risk for developing deep neck infections.
-Poor oral hygiene and dental abscesses are also significant contributors, as bacteria from the oral cavity can easily access the neck's deep tissues.
+Individuals with compromised immune systems, such as those with diabetes, HIV, or those undergoing immunosuppressive therapy, are at increased risk for developing deep neck infections.
+Poor oral hygiene and dental abscesses are also significant contributors, as bacteria from the oral cavity can easily access the deep tissues of the neck.

 In children, deep neck infections are often linked to tonsillitis or pharyngitis, where the infection spreads from the throat to the neck spaces.